ec1340/amaro_lab/SEEKR_tutorial.md

 Start by opening TEMPLATE.seekr in a text editor.
 To avoid overwriting the template file, save the file as something else, like "my_tryp.seekr".

-In TEMPLATE.seekr, you need to replace all the values labelled with the value "SOMETHING" and even some of the others.
+In TEMPLATE.seekr, you need to replace all the values labeled with the value "SOMETHING" and even some of the others.
 Notice that lines after the hashtag '#' character are merely comments for your benefit, and are ignored by SEEKR.

-## <a name="section1.0"></a> 1 Setting up the configuration file (.seekr)

 We will go through one by one to change them to desired values:

-### 1.1 Set Project details
+#### 1.1 Set Project details

 - set 'project_name' to 'tryp'
 - set 'root_dir' to a directory to construct the file tree.
 It should be someplace you don't mind running simulations from and containing large trajectory files, like a scratch directory.
 I will be refering to this directory as trypsin_project_directory from now on.